Zekiah-A/RplaceServer/README.md

       canvas   The canvas width,  Palette colours,     Final length of bytes    4 byte Uint32.
 Uint32 array.        the added metadata.
     ```

-Chat:
- - There are two types of chat packets, live chat and place chat.

 ## Notes:
  - **[Known bug]** If you are facing issues with enabling TLS/SSL on the socket server, you can use a TlS/SSL proxy, such as NGINX to easily enable HTTPS functionality on the non-https server.